Land reclamation in Metro Manila

-Aerial view of the SM Mall of Asia Complex in Bay City, Metro Manila.
+Aerial view of the SM Mall of Asia Complex in Bay City, Metro Manila (c.
+2014).

 The reclamation of land from the surrounding waters of Metro Manila is used to expand the region's limited area of usable and natural land.
 There are about 25 projects that aim to reclaim more than 10000 ha of land in Manila Bay from the city of Navotas to the province of Cavite.
 Reclamation projects have been met with opposition and criticism, especially from environmental groups.

 History

 An 1851 map of Intramuros showing the coastlines before the land reclamation in the early 20th century.

 The early reclamation within the City of Manila began in the late 19th century during the Spanish colonial period when the construction of the Manila South Port subsequently moved the coastline westward and obscured Intramuros from the bay.
 The moat surrounding the fortifications was drained and turned into a recreational golf course by the American colonial government in the early 1900s.
 Post-war period saw the reclamation for the construction of the Manila North Port as additional facilities were built.

 In 1977, First Lady Imelda Marcos commenced the construction of Bay City in line with her City of Man project.
 The Public Estates Authority (now Philippine Reclamation Authority) was created to manage the project.
 The plan was to reclaim 3000 ha of land in Manila Bay.
 However, only 660 ha were built encompassing the cities of Pasay, Parañaque and a small portion that lies within Manila.
 Among the major developments in Bay City are the Cultural Center of the Philippines Complex, SM Mall of Asia, Aseana City, and Entertainment City.

 In 2017, the Manila city government announced that it had approved four reclamation projects: the New Manila Bay International Community (407.43 hectares), Solar City (148 hectares), the Manila Harbour Centre expansion (50 hectares), Horizon Manila (419 hectares) and the 318 hectares Manila Waterfront City.
 In 2019, the Pasay city government approved two reclamation projects: the 265 hectare Pasay Harbor Reclamation Project and another 360 hectare reclamation project connected to the SM Mall of Asia Complex.
 Out of the 25 proposed reclamation projects, the Philippine Reclamation Authority only approved six: Horizon Manila (Manila), Manila Waterfront City (Manila), the Navotas City Coastal Bay Reclamation Project (Navotas), Pasay Harbor Reclamation Project, Pasay 360 also known as SM Smart City (Pasay), and the Solar City (Manila).
 Horizon Manila is slated for construction in the first half of 2025.